cahya-wirawan/indonesian-language-models/indonesia/README.md

 # Text Classification
-It is a big challenge to find curated or publicly available dataset for indonesian text, but nevertheless, a small reviewed indonesian dataset can be found eventually.
+It is a big challenge to find curated or publicly available dataset for indonesian text, but nevertheless, a small curated indonesian dataset can be found eventually.
 It is [Word Bahasa Indonesia Corpus and Parallel English Translation](https://www.panl10n.net/english/outputs/Indonesia/BPPT/0902/BPPTIndToEngCorpusHalfM.zip) dataset from PAN Localization.
 It contains 500,000 words from various online sources translated into English.
 Actually, its purpose is for indonesian-english translation, but we "misused" it for text classification, and only the indonesian part are used for our purpose.
 The corpus has 4 categories: